-SMPFC complies with applicable environmental regulations.
-All required environmental compliance certificates, permits, licenses, authorizations, registrations and clearances must be obtained by its facilities, as well as the facilities of its third party service providers, and their operational and reporting requirements followed.
+Environmentally friendly valuechain SMPFC complies with applicable environmental regulations.
+All required environmental compliance certificates, permits, licenses, authorizations, registrations and

+The Company's Annual Report and internal newsletter "FoodTalk", available for viewing in its corporate website, document the Company's various clearances must be obtained by its facilities, as well as the facilities of its third party service providers, and their operational and reporting requirements followed.